root2-at13/ACM-W-RutuAT/Task 2/README.md

 # The Book Nook - Book Review Website

-A sophisticated book review website with a library aesthetic, featuring elegant typography and warm burgundy tones.
+A book review website with a library aesthetic, featuring elegant typography and warm burgundy themed tones.

 ## 🎨 Design Features